psahni/aws_saa_prep/9_AWS_Fundamentals_RDS_Auroa_Elastic_Cache.md

 * Oracle and SQL server

-### Aurora DB (Imp)
+### Aurora DB (IMP)
 * Faster and optimized than PG Sql and Mysql.
 * Multiple Read Replicas with loan balancer, with one master DB.
 * Automatic failover, security, Backup, Monitoring, Backtrack
 * An Aurora DB cluster can contain up to 15 Aurora Replicas.
-The Aurora Replicas can be distributed across the Availability Zones that a DB cluster spans within an AWS Region.
+* The Aurora Replicas can be distributed across the Availability Zones that a DB cluster spans within an AWS Region.
 * Replication - https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Replication.html
 * Read Replica and Write Replica
 * Some read replica's can be bigger